Finalists Announced for ArchDaily's 2020 Architectural Visualization Awards

 A great source of inspiration and a fundamental part of the design process in architecture, visualizations have reached new heights in recent years, becoming a powerful and limitless tool.
 Seeking to find the best talent out there and discover the trendsetters helping us imagine the future of our cities and buildings, the Architectural Visualization Awards, presented by IPEVO, Cove.tool and Concepts, has reached the first milestone.
 The ArchDaily jury has chosen 30 overall shortlisted visuals, showcasing architectural excellence across the world.

-Check the first filtered batch by the jury, for each category below, and discover here the shortlisted visualizations from the registered users’ votes.
+Check the first filtered batch by the jury, for each category below, and discover the shortlisted visualizations from the registered users’ votes.

 For the next step of the competition, registered users will be able to vote for their favorite among the finalists, nominating one project per category.
 The voting round will end on November 25th, 2020 at 11:59 AM EST and the winners will be announced on November 26th, 2020.